-Andreas Helgstrand and Paul Schockemöhle set a new stallion licensing auction record by acquiring the Vivaldi x Dancier premium stallion for 2.010.000 euro at the 2018 Hanoverian Stallion Licensing auction on Saturday 27 October 2018.
+Andreas Helgstrand and Paul Schockemöhle set a new stallion licensing auction record by acquiring premium stallion Vivino (by Vivaldi x Dancier) for 2.010.000 euro at the 2018 Hanoverian Stallion Licensing auction on Saturday 27 October 2018.

 The previous licensing auction record was 1.2 million euro which Helgstrand paid for Revolution three years ago.
 The most expensive horse ever sold at a warmblood auction, whoever, is still set by SPH Dante, which sold to Russia at the 2014 PSI Auction for 2.8 million euro.

 The auction following the Hanoverian licensing was a massive success.